 The Dubai Loop is a tunnel-based transportation system inspired by technology pioneered by Elon Musk's Boring Company.
 Once operational, Dubai will become the second city in the world after California to implement this underground road network.

-When fully completed, the Dubai Loop network will span 22.2 kilometres and include 19 stations across the city.
-The tunnels will measure approximately 3.6 metres in diameter, purpose-built to support high-speed underground travel.
+When fully completed, the Dubai Loop network will span 24 kilometres and include 19 stations across the city.
+The tunnels will measure approximately 3.6 metres in diameter, purpose-built for high-speed underground travel.
+Total estimated cost for the full network is Dh2.5 billion.

 The project will be rolled out in phases.
-While the full network will extend to around 24 kilometres, the first phase will cover roughly 6 kilometres, connecting some of Dubai’s most prominent business and lifestyle hubs.
+The first phase covers roughly 6 kilometres at an investment of around Dh565 million (approximately $154 million), connecting some of Dubai's most prominent business and lifestyle hubs.
+Construction on this initial phase is due to begin in late 2026.

 The choice of the first four stations highlights the project's focus on high-demand areas: